 Guided Meditation for Kids: Benefits + Free Relaxation Scripts

 Guided meditation has so many benefits for kids.
 Using a meditation script is a relaxing and spacious way to encourage mindfulness with your child.
-From full body relaxation exercises to fun adventures like a magic carpet ride, your child will reap countless benefits from this special bonding time with you.
+From full body relaxation exercises to fun adventures like a magic carpet ride, your child will reap countless benefits as they enjoy special bonding time with you.

 Meditation is one of the best mindfulness tools you can equip your child with.
 It helps kids on a big-picture level when it comes to managing stress and anxiety.
 And overall mindfulness can head off stress before it turns into a cortisol event (or an all-out tantrum for little ones).

-Here we’ll cover the benefits of meditation, why guided meditation is a great starting point for kids, how to get started with meditation stories, and you can get 50+ free guided relaxation scripts to practice with your child.
+Here we’ll cover the benefits of meditation, why guided meditation is a great starting point for kids, how to get started with meditation stories, and you’ll find 50+ free guided relaxation scripts to start practicing right now with your child.

 What is Guided Meditation?

-In guided meditation, rather than practicing in silence, one is led by another person’s voice.
+In guided meditation, rather than practicing in silence, one is led by another person’s voice or a recording.
 For instance, a parent can read a guided meditation for sleep script to their child before bedtime.
-Being guided can help the meditator focus, prevent their mind from wandering, and offer them an entirely new relaxation experience.
+The guide can help the meditator focus, prevent their mind from wandering, and experience a safe way to relax.

 Nearly every religion (Christianity, Buddhism, Hinduism, Judaism, Islam, etc.) has a tradition of using meditative practices.
 Meditation has been used for thousands of years to help relieve stress, anxiety, and the feeling of being out of control or overwhelmed.
 It also helps improve self-awareness, empathy, and mindfulness.